-The widespread level of despair among refugees is often a result of stress: when it is overwhelming or chronic and is unaddressed, stress disrupts every physiological function and contributes significantly to every major psychological and physical disorder, including posttraumatic stress disorder, depression, heart disease, cancer, immune disorders, and pain syndromes, as well as substance abuse.
+The widespread level of despair among refugees is often a result of stress: when it is overwhelming or chronic and is unaddressed, stress disrupts every physiological function and contributes significantly to every major psychological and physical disorder.
+These include post-traumatic stress disorder, depression, heart disease, cancer, immune disorders and pain syndromes, as well as substance abuse.
 Left unaddressed, this level of population-wide anguish can easily lead to a chronically debilitated, angry and despairing population.

 What CMBM is Doing

-On July 10 – 13, 2017, CMBM completed the second major stage of our comprehensive training program for Syrian refugees.
+On July 10 – 13, 2017, CMBM completed the second major stage of its comprehensive training program for Syrian refugees.
 The training was held in Amman, Jordan.
-Trainees came from the Institute for Family Health’s urban and rural community health clinics, including those in all major refugee camps, as well as from the United Nations High Commissioner for Refugees (UNHCR); the United Nations Population Fund (UNFPA); the Collateral Repair Project; the International Rescue Committee; Save the Children, and the Islamic Medical Association of North America.
+Trainees came from the Institute for Family Health’s urban and rural community health clinics, including those in all major refugee camps; the United Nations High Commissioner for Refugees (UNHCR); the United Nations Population Fund (UNFPA); the Collateral Repair Project; the International Rescue Committee; Save the Children; and the Islamic Medical Association of North America.

 Trainees are now facilitating Mind-Body Skills Groups and workshops, which provide critical trauma-relief services, for many hundreds of refugees and host community members across Jordan.
-CMBM is providing intensive, weekly Clinical Supervision to trainees as they lead their first round of groups.
-These trainees will be able to continue providing services to thousands of refugees in the years to come.
+CMBM is providing intensive, weekly clinical supervision to trainees as they lead their first round of groups.
+These trainees will be able to continue providing services to thousands of refugees for years to come.

-There is great interest among Syrian refugee leaders and aid workers, who have heard about the training, to participate in another full round of training.
+Syrian refugee leaders and aid workers who have heard about the training have expressed great interest in participating in another full round of training.

-The program in Jordan is implemented with CMBM’s local partner, The Noor Al- Hussein Foundation’s Institute for Family Health.
-We plan to proceed according to our proven model for working with war-affected populations, initially developed with Kosovo refugees in Macedonia, and refined in our Gaza program.
+The program in Jordan is implemented with CMBM’s local partner, the Noor Al-Hussein Foundation’s Institute for Family Health.
+We plan to proceed according to our proven model for working with war-affected populations, which was initially developed with Kosovo refugees in Macedonia and then refined for our Gaza program.